safespring/web/content/blogg/2025/2025-11-migrating-from-ingress-nginx-to-gateway-api-with-cilium.md

     image="/img/graphics/safespring-image.svg"
     alt="Safespring on-demand Kubernetes cluster overview"
-    cardtitle="Ready to try this in a real cluster?" text="Safespring on-demand Kubernetes lets you test-drive Gateway API and Cilium in a managed environment with Talos, observability, and storage already wired up.
+    cardtitle="Ready to try this in a real cluster?" text="Safespring on-demand Kubernetes lets you test-drive Gateway API and Cilium in a managed environment with Talos, observability, and storage already prepared.
 Perfect for piloting your Ingress-Nginx migration before rolling it into production." link="/containers/"
     linktext="Discover on-demand Kubernetes"
 >}}